-3. Transportation
+4. Transportation

-a.
-Team Buses
+- a.
+Team Buses - i.

-- i.
 All buses must be disinfected and cleaned professionally before each road trip. - ii.
 Hand sanitizer and disinfectant wipes should be made available to all passengers. - iii.
-Masks should be made available and are encouraged for all players and staff. - iv.
+Masks are required for all players and staff. - iv.
 Each player and staff member will wash or disinfect hands before boarding the bus. - v.
 Only one individual per two seats, except for individuals from the same household. - vi.
 Each player and staff member will wipe down and disinfect their seating area with provided disinfectant wipes. - vii.
-Following each stop, any player or staff that departs the bus must repeat the disinfecting steps when re-entering the bus.
+Following each stop, any player or staff that departs the bus must repeat the disinfecting steps when re-entering the bus. - b.

-b.
 Carpooling or Public transportation